Financial Assistance Options

 Pregnancy

-There are no adequate data on the developmental risk associated with use of OCREVUS in pregnant women.
-There are no data on B-cell levels in human neonates following maternal exposure to OCREVUS.
+There are no adequate data on the developmental risk associated with use of ocrelizumab in pregnant women.
+There are no data on B-cell levels in human neonates following maternal exposure to ocrelizumab-containing products.
 However, transient peripheral B-cell depletion and lymphocytopenia have been reported in infants born to mothers exposed to other anti-CD20 antibodies during pregnancy.
-OCREVUS is a humanized monoclonal antibody of an immunoglobulin G1 subtype and immunoglobulins are known to cross the placental barrier.
+Ocrelizumab is a humanized monoclonal antibody of an immunoglobulin G1 subtype and immunoglobulins are known to cross the placental barrier.

 Lactation

-There are no data on the presence of ocrelizumab in human milk, the effects on the breastfed infant, or the effects of the drug on milk production.
+There are no data on the presence of ocrelizumab or hyaluronidase in human milk, the effects on the breastfed infant, or the effects of the drug on milk production.
 Ocrelizumab was excreted in the milk of ocrelizumab-treated monkeys.
 Human IgG is excreted in human milk, and the potential for absorption of ocrelizumab to lead to B-cell depletion in the infant is unknown.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for OCREVUS and any potential adverse effects on the breastfed infant from OCREVUS or from the underlying maternal condition.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for ocrelizumab and any potential adverse effects on the breastfed infant from ocrelizumab or from the underlying maternal condition.

 Females and Males of Reproductive Potential

-Women of childbearing potential should use effective contraception while receiving OCREVUS and for 6 months after the last infusion of OCREVUS.
+Women of childbearing potential should use effective contraception while receiving ocrelizumab and for 6 months after the last dose of ocrelizumab.
+Instruct patients that if they are pregnant or plan to become pregnant while taking OCREVUS or OCREVUS ZUNOVO, they should inform their healthcare provider.

 Most Common Adverse Reactions

-RMS: The most common adverse reactions in RMS trials (incidence ≥10% and >REBIF) were upper respiratory tract infections (40%) and infusion reactions (34%).
+• RMS: The most common adverse reactions (≥10% and >REBIF): upper respiratory tract infections and infusion reactions.

-PPMS: The most common adverse reactions in PPMS trials (incidence ≥10% and >placebo) were upper respiratory tract infections (49%), infusion reactions (40%), skin infections (14%), and lower respiratory tract infections (10%).
+• PPMS: The most common adverse reactions (≥10% and >placebo): upper respiratory tract infections, infusion reactions, skin infections, and lower respiratory tract infections.

 You may report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.
 You may also report side effects to Genentech at (888) 835-2555.